immersive-command-system/RadiationVisualization/HololensTesting.md

 ## Installation
 1. Please follow the instructions in the [README](README.md) to clone this repository.
 1. Install Unity.
 Currently tested on Unity 18 LTS, however any version of Unity should work.
 1. Install Visual Studio.
-Currently tested on VS 2019.
+Currently developed on VS 2019.
+Testing has also passed VS 2017.
+(Anything older is incapable of deploying to HoloLens.)
     - Enable the following modules (* marks HoloLens Deploy Dependencies):
         - Python
         - .NET
         - Desktop C++ *
         - Universal Winodws Platform development *
         - Game development with Unity
 1. Set up Hololens in developer mode.
 1. Install ROS and the ROSBridge-suite.
     - sudo apt install `ros-melodic-desktop`
     - sudo apt install `ros-melodic-rosbridge-suite`

 ## Settings
 1. Go to Build Settings and select Windows Universal Platform.
+(If no such setting, there should be a button that says install Universal Windows Platform module.)
     - Target Device: HoloLens
     - Architecture: x86
     - Build Type: D3D